Dongwon-Lee/mtsa/README.md

 MTSA is a sequence-based analysis for estimating tag sequence effects on gene expression in massively parallele reporter assay (MPRA) experiment.
-It trains a support vector regression (SVR) using gapped-kmer kernels (Ghandi et al., 2014; Lee, 2016), and learns sequence features that modulate gene expressions.
+It trains a support vector regression (SVR) using gapped-kmer kernels (gkm-kernels) (Ghandi et al., 2014; Lee, 2016), and learns sequence features that modulate gene expressions.
 We use LIBSVM (Chang & Lin 2011) for implementing SVR.